epeld/pl-chess/README.md

 More to come.
 The CLI maintains a transcript of all commands issued.
 The idea is to construct a prolog unit test directly from the transcript in case of an error.

+### Building
+A standalone program can be built using the makefile:

+    make

+.. which should create an executable "fen" in the project root